wombleton/gitlaw-nz/acts/A/Aviation Crimes Act 1972.md

     *   (c) to avoid the arrest or facilitate the flight of himself or of any other person upon the commission of the crime of hijacking.

+    Section 4(1): amended, on 1 July 2013, by [section 413][58] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 5 Other crimes relating to aircraft

-*   Everyone commits a crime, and is liable on conviction on indictment to imprisonment for a term not exceeding 14 years, who, whether in or outside New Zealand,---
+*   Everyone commits a crime, and is liable on conviction to imprisonment for a term not exceeding 14 years, who, whether in or outside New Zealand,---

     *   (a) on board an aircraft in flight, commits an act of violence which is likely to endanger the safety of the aircraft; or